richardhenyash/balloon-pop-maths/TESTING.md

 * 29 errors were caused by the autocomplete="off" attribute being incorrectly set on button elements.
 This attribute is not required and has removed in all cases.
 * 2 errors were caused by the aria-pressed="true" attribute being incorrectly set on label elements.
 These attributes were removed in both cases.
 * 2 errors were caused by images not having "alt" attributes.
-Alt attributes were added in both cases.
+"Alt" attributes were added in both cases.
 * 2 errors were caused by the "href" attribute being incorrectly used on button elements.
 The attribute was replaced with the correct "data-target" attribute in both cases.
 * 1 error was caused by the "type" attribute being incorrectly set on the textarea form element.
 The attribute was removed.
 * 1 error was caused by the "aria-describedby" attribute being incorrectly set on the form name input.
 The attribute was removed.